What is a retail Shop Lease in Queensland

 - Other exemptions listed in section 5A of the Act.

-- gyms or pilates studios
+- pilates studios

 - real estate or property agents